Twin-width I: tractable FO model checking: Introduction

 Nowhere dense classes are \emph{stable}, that is, no arbitrarily-long total order can be first-order interpreted from graphs of this class.
 In particular, unit interval graphs are not FO interpretations (even FO \emph{transductions}, where in addition copying the structure and \emph{coloring} it with a constant number of unary relations is allowed) of nowhere dense graphs.
 Thus even any class of first-order transductions of nowhere dense graphs, called \emph{structurally nowhere dense}, is incomparable with bounded twin-width graphs.
 There have been recent efforts aiming to eventually show that FO model checking is fixed-parameter tractable on any structurally nowhere dense class.
 Gajarsk\'y et al.~\cite{Gajarsky16} introduce near-uniform classes based on a so-called near-$k$-twin relation, and the equivalent near-covered classes.
 They show that FO model checking admits an FPT algorithm on near-covered classes, and that these classes correspond to FO interpretations (even transductions) of bounded-degree graph classes.
 Let us observe that the near-$k$-twin relation, as well as the related neighborhood diversity~\cite{Lampis12}, can be thought as a static version of our twin-width.
 Gajarsk\'y et al.~\cite{Gajarsky18} gave the first step towards an FPT algorithm on classes with structurally bounded expansion by characterizing them via low shrub-depth decompositions.
 A second step was realized by Gajarsk\'y and Kreutzer who presented a direct FPT algorithm computing shrub-depth decompositions~\cite{Gajarsky20}.

-We will show that bounded twin-width is preserved by FO interpretations and transductions, which makes it a robust class as far as first-order model checking is concerned.
 Despite cubic graphs having unbounded twin-width, some particular classes with bounded degree, such as subgraphs of $d$-dimensional grids, have bounded twin-width.
-More surprisingly, some classes of expanders, will be shown to have bounded twin-width~\cite{nextpaper}.
+More surprisingly, some classes of expanders, will be shown to have bounded twin-width~\cite{twin-width2}.
 This showcases the ubiquity of bounded twin-width, and the wide scope of \cref{thm:main}.
-Even more so, when in light of the previous paragraph, it implies that FO interpretations (such as elevating the graph to a bounded power) of these classes keep the twin-width bounded.
 As we will generalize twin-width to matrices, in order to handle permutations, posets, and digraphs, we can potentially define a twin-width notion on hypergraphs, groups, and lattices.
+Furthermore we will see next that FO transductions preserve bounded twin-width.

+As we saw, \emph{bounded twin-width} proves to be quite rich.
+The main algorithmic application presented in this paper is the design of a linear-time FPT algorithm for FO model checking on binary structures with bounded twin-width, provided a sequence of $d$-contractions is given.